By Micah Wagner, Catch the Sun Intern.

 Online mediums analyse this kind of behaviour, too.
 ‘Bouncing’ is the act of a person landing on a website, but not interacting with any content, and quickly leaving.
 Like bouncing a ball.
-The website Slate monitored the data on their website and found that barely anyone actually consumed the full content provided.
+The organisation Slate monitored the data on its website and found that barely anyone actually consumed the full content provided.

 Once you’re aware of this, filler words suddenly don’t seem so useful.
 Those cool adjectives you’re using might actually be the thing that’s making people skip over your content.

 So, we have to be more concise.
 There’s no real hard or fast rule regarding this, but just bear in mind that if there’s an option to shorten, or cut, then take it.
 A dark and dreary day should just become a day, for example.

 I recommend going over your finished piece and actively seeing what you can cut, while still retaining the meaning.
 It’s a good way to edit your work and, eventually, it becomes habit – like for us here at Catch the Sun Communications!

 Or, if you’d prefer someone else to do this for you – give us a call!
 We’d love to help you!